cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

       'success'
     end

-Make sure your target is set to http://yourdomain.com/incoming_mail and thats it!
+Then log into [CloudMailin](http://cloudmailin.com) and make sure you set your address to deliver to http://yourdomain.com/incoming_mails and thats it!